fdformula/FiniteDifferenceFormula.jl/README.md

 ### function printtaylor(coefficients_of_taylor_series, n = 10)

-The function prints the first n nonzero terms of a Taylor series of which the coefficents are provided.
+The function prints the first n nonzero terms of a Taylor series of which the coefficients are provided.

 ### function _set_default_max_num_of_taylor_terms(n)